hishammir/docs.balsamiq.com/content/cloud/spaces.md

 ### Deleting Users

-To remove a person from the Space, click the **X** to the far right of their name.
+To remove a person from the Space, clic the **X** to the far right of their name.
 They will no longer be able to access any projects, except those that allow [public (anonymous) reviews](../people/#allow-public-reviews).